Fellowships

 • Please note: Beginning with the 2017 cycle (i.e. applications in Fall 2016), graduate students may only apply once, either in their first year of graduate study or in their second — not both.
 This change does not affect graduating seniors.
 As of the 2019 cycle, students in joint bachelor’s-master’s degree programs are considered graduate students under this policy.

 *These fields fall broadly within the following disciplines: chemistry, computer and information science and engineering, engineering, geosciences, life sciences, materials research, mathematical sciences, physics and astronomy, psychology, social sciences, STEM education and learning research.
-See the “Appendix” in the Program Solicitation for a complete list of eligible fields and sub-fields (please note: certain areas of research for which the goals are “directly health-related” are ineligible – please read the eligibility criteria carefully).
+See the “Appendix” in the Program Solicitation for a complete list of eligible fields and sub-fields (please note: certain areas of research for which the goals are “directly health-related” are ineligible – please read the eligibility criteria carefully, especially section 3.
+Field of Study, Degree Programs, and Proposed Research).

 How do you work with the NFP?

 JHU nomination is not required for the NSF GRFP.
-Applicants submit their own materials to the NSF portal, though are encouraged to contact the NFP as staff are available to offer feedback on personal statement drafts that are submitted in a timely fashion.
-Draft submission is via Canvas; to be added to the NSF GRFP applicants’ site, please reach out to us in the early fall of 2023.
+Applicants submit their own materials to the NSF portal, though NFP staff can offer feedback on a personal statement draft that is submitted by one of the draft review deadlines noted above.
+Draft submission is via Canvas; to be added to the NSF GRFP applicants’ site, please reach out to us in the late summer or early fall of 2024.

 The timeline gives an overview of the application process and when to reach out to us.
 In preparation, see “have a closer look” below for more resources about the NSF GRFP.